The-Blockchain-Company/quibitous/README.md

 # Full Node

-> Just because you call something a blockchain, that doesn't mean you aren't
+> Quibitous is on a journey to the post quantum computing era
-> subject to normal engineering laws.
+>

 User guide documentation available [here][docs]